NICOL: A Neuro-inspired Collaborative Semi-humanoid Robot that Bridges Social Interaction and Reliable Manipulation: Conclusion and Outlook

-In summary, we introduce NICOL as a novel semi-humanoid robotic platform for research in social robotics and physical human-robot collaboration.
-NICOL is a semi-humanoid robot that combines the already positively evaluated social interaction capabilities of the NICO platform\cite{KSMNHW17} with adult-sized manipulators and five-fingered hands for the everyday handling of objects in a robot environment.
-NICOL is intended for research on robots collaborating with, and learning from, humans in scenarios that require both advanced object manipulation and interaction abilities.
-NICOL addresses a gap in the state of the art for affordable and open robot designs that enable search in human-robot interaction and social robotics on the one side, but also allow precise grasping of larger objects, as shown in our experiments.
+We present NICOL, a novel semi-humanoid robotic platform designed for research in social robotics and physical human-robot collaboration.
+NICOL, combining the well-received social interaction features of the NICO platform\cite{KSMNHW17} with adult-sized manipulators, fills a gap in the current state of the art.
+It offers an affordable and open platform for research involving robots collaborating with and learning from humans in scenarios demanding advanced object manipulation and interaction abilities.

-We focus our evaluation of NICOL on inverse kinematics for a reach-for-grasp task for three reasons: First, grasping is an essential ability of humanoid robots that is the foundation of many more complex abilities and can be applied in many experimental scenarios.
-Secondly, our main incentive to design the adult-sized NICOL as a successor of the child-sized NICO is to create a robotic platform that has a workspace and can handle objects comparable to an adult human, thus being able to be used in physical collaboration scenarios.
-Thirdly, we have observed that standard IK solvers have issues with kinematic chains that have more than 6 DoF while at the same time having strict constraints on the individual joint limits to mimic the human range of motion.
-We address these last points with a detailed set of experiments in which we evaluate neural end-to-end learning approaches for visuomotor learning and compare state-of-the-art IK solvers against a novel neural and hybrid neuro-genetic IK approaches.
-We show that neural end-to-end learning is challenging due to the more complex kinematics of NICOL and overcame this challenge with a neuro-genetic approach.
+Our evaluation of NICOL primarily focuses on its inverse kinematics capability in the context of a reach-for-grasp task, which is an essential skill for humanoid robots.
+We positively evaluate our main design goal for NICOL as a successor of the child-sized NICO, and to create a robotic platform that has a workspace and can handle objects comparable to an adult human, thus being able to be used in physical collaboration scenarios.
+We also address the issue of standard IK solvers having problems with kinematic chains that have more than 6 DoF, while at the same time having strict constraints on the individual joint limits to mimic the human range of motion.
+We evaluate neural end-to-end learning approaches for visuomotor learning and compare state-of-the-art IK solvers against a novel hybrid neuro-genetic IK approach.
+We show that neural end-to-end learning is challenging due to the more complex kinematics of NICOL, and overcome this challenge with a neuro-genetic approach.
 Furthermore, we demonstrate that our novel hybrid neuro-genetic approach outperforms classical IK solvers in terms of accuracy by taking advantage of the relaxed time constraints in human-robot collaboration scenarios.

-In future work, we will apply the grasp learning in a real-world scenario, in which human-robot interaction and visuomotor abilities are combined, and participants aid and are aided by NICOL during a collaborative task.